District Policy Washington County School District Logo

 3.5.2.
 Educator Evaluation Multiple Lines of Evidence:

 3.5.2.1.
-Self Evaluation: Each Educator shall engage in a self-assessment and develop a professional growth plan using the Effectiveness Standards no later than 15 days following the principal’s group meeting to explain the purpose of and the methods used to evaluate Educators.
-Educators shall use the District on-line tool to conduct their self-assessment and document their professional growth plan.
+Self Evaluation: Each Educator shall engage in a self-assessment and develop a Professional Growth Plan using the Effectiveness Standards no later than October 1st, following the principal’s group meeting to explain the purpose of, and the methods used to evaluate Educators.
+Educators shall use the District's evaluation resource documents to conduct their self-assessment and document their Professional Growth Plan.

 3.5.2.2.
-Instruction: The District will measure effective, consistent, and meaningful instruction using the principles and guidelines outlined in the Effectiveness Standards.
-This is primarily accomplished and documented using the District Evaluation Instrument through a reasonable number of observations and other indicators of instructional knowledge, skill, and ability.
+Instruction Growth: The District will measure effective, consistent, and meaningful instruction using the principles and guidelines outlined in the Effectiveness Standards.
+This is primarily accomplished and documented through a reasonable number of observations, evidence of application of professional learning, and other indicators of instructional knowledge, skill, and ability.

 3.5.2.3.
-Student Achievement: The District will measure student growth using assessment data as required by Administrative Rule and State Code.
+Student Achievement: The District will measure student growth using assessment data as required by Administrative Rule and State Code, and will not include end-of-level assessment scores or the data of a student that is chronically absent.
+UTC 53G-11-520

 3.5.2.4.
-Parent and Student Input: Parents and students will be given the opportunity to provide input using available tools and web-based surveys.
+Parent and Student Input: Parents and students may be given the opportunity to provide input using available tools and other forms of stakeholder feedback collected by the teacher, school, or District.
 Data will be recorded and measured for both elementary and secondary schools to provide feedback on school climate and educator effectiveness.

 • Portfolio Evidence